crate/cratedb-sqlparse/cratedb_sqlparse_py/README.md

 ```

 ### Exceptions and errors.
-By default exceptions are stored in `statement.error`
+By default exceptions are stored in `statement.exception`
 ```python
 from cratedb_sqlparse import sqlparse